nutsdb/nutsdb/README.md

 ```
 ### Merge Operation

 NutsDB supports merge operation. you can use `db.Merge()` function removes dirty data and reduce data redundancy.
 Call this function from a read-write transaction.
-It will effect other write request.
+It will block other write request.
 So you can execute it at the appropriate time.

 ```golang
 err := db.Merge()